Ellipsis (linguistics): Verb phrase ellipsis

-Of the various ellipsis mechanisms, VP-ellipsis has probably been studied the most and it is therefore relatively well understood.
+Of the various ellipsis mechanisms, VP-ellipsis has probably been studied the most and is therefore relatively well-understood.

 Pseudogapping

-Many linguists take pseudogapping to be a particular manifestation of VP-ellipsis (not of gapping).
+Many linguists take pseudogapping to be a particular manifestation of VP-ellipsis (rather than a variation on gapping).
 Like VP-ellipsis, pseudogapping is introduced by an auxiliary verb.
-Pseudogapping differs from VP-ellipsis, however, insofar as the elided VP is not entirely gone, but rather one (or more) remnants of the VP appear.
-This aspect of pseudogapping gives it the outward appearance of gapping.
+Pseudogapping differs from VP-ellipsis, however, insofar as the elided VP is not entirely gone, but rather one (or more) remnants of the VP appear, giving it the outward appearance of gapping.
 Pseudogapping occurs frequently in comparative and contrastive contexts: